BIOGRAPHICAL NOTES

 Her work has been featured on the websites of artists Toc Fetch and Ken Dubin.
 In 2014, she copied her poem “The Morphology of Compassion and Indifference” in graphite in oversized lettering on the back wall of the mezzanine at ICON gallery in Fairfield, Iowa, as part of the exposition “Bill’s Room,” featuring graphite drawings by Bill Teeple and Xerox art by Toni Dorr.

-Nynke has more than twenty years of experience teaching creative writing, both at college and graduate level.
-She is Co-Chair of the English department at M.I.U. where she founded the B.A., B.F.A., and M.F.A. programs in creative writing.
+Nynke has more than twenty-five years of experience teaching creative writing, both at college and graduate level.
+She is co-chair of the English department at M.I.U. where she founded the B.A., B.F.A., and M.F.A. programs in creative writing.
 She is the director of M.I.U.’s Online M.F.A. in Creative Writing.
 The program uses trauma-informed, anti-racist pedagogy and is inclusive and diverse; it’s also innovative in that it teaches creative writing from a basis of creativity, focusing on the writer and the creative process before the creative product.
-It uses meditation and wellness as tools to open and deepen the creative imagination.
+It uses meditation and wellness as tools to open and deepen the creative imagination; unsilences the workshop, adopting alternatives to the traditional workshop model; uses a narrative evaluation method of grading that cultures meta-cognition and encourages experimentation and play.

 With her mentorship, fourteen of Nynke’s former students landed in leading M.A. in Journalism or M.F.A. in Creative Writing programs, including at the University of Iowa, the University of Minnesota, the University of Montana, the University of Northern Arizona, the Writers’ Foundry at St. Joseph’s College, Columbia College of Chicago, the University of Chicago, the University of North Carolina (Wilmington), the Iowa Writers’ Workshop, and Kingston University London.